 Step 4 – Maintain, maintain, maintain!

 Rodents have large, strong front teeth built for gnawing that can chew through almost anything (including metal!).
-That’s why the last step in keeping your home rodent-proofed is to regularly check for signs of renewed rodent activity and make repairs promptly.
+That’s why the last step in keeping your home rodent-proof is to regularly check for signs of renewed rodent activity and make repairs promptly.

-Download our checklist to help you rodent-proof your home.
+Download our checklist to help rodent-proof your home.
 It also includes questions to ask any pest control company you are considering hiring for the job.

 Download our rodent-proofing checklist